Adaptive Fourier decomposition of slice regular functions

 \section{Introduction}

-The purpose of this article is to introduce the quaternionic slice hyperbolic backward shift operators $\mathcal S_a$ in the slice Hardy space $H^2(\mathbb B)$ in the unit ball of quaternions.
-It brings an expression of a function $f\in H^2(\mathbb B)$ which can be decomposed into a subspace generated by a slice normalized Szeg\"o kernel $e_a$ with the remainder terms involving $\mathcal S_a$.
-This iterating process leads to the decomposition of $f\in H^2(\mathbb B)$ associated to the slice Takenaka-Malmquist orthonormal system.
+The purpose of this article is to introduce the quaternionic slice hyperbolic backward shift operators in the slice Hardy space $H^2(\mathbb B)$ of the unit ball of quaternions.
+At each of the process we decompose a function $f\in H^2(\mathbb B)$ into an orthogonal sum of two functions of which one is in the subspace generated by a slice normalized Szeg\"o kernel $e_a$ and the other is in its orthogonal complement expressed by the Blaschke factor and the backward shift operator $\mathcal S_a$.
+By iterating the process we decompose a given function $f\in H^2(\mathbb B)$ into a slice Takenaka-Malmquist orthonormal system.